weichen-qsnetwork/stratosnet.github.io/docs/docs-resource-node/sds-ipfs-handbook.md

 <br>

-There are two modes to communicate to a SDS resouce node and it could be switched by the --rpcMode flag
+There are two modes to communicate to a SDS resource node, and it could be switched by the --rpcMode flag

  - `httpRpc` mode is to send RPC request over http.
 In this mode the `httpRpcUrl` flag must point to the rpc port of the resource node
     ``` shell
     ppd ipfs --rpcMode httpRpc --httpRpcUrl http://<node url>:<node rpc port>
     ```
- - `ipc` mode is to send PRC request over IPC (Inter-process communication).
-The path to the ipc endpoint in mode is set by the flag `ipcEndpoint` flag.
+ - `ipc` mode is to send PRC requests over IPC (Inter-process communication).
+The path to the ipc endpoint is set by the flag `ipcEndpoint`.
 The default path will be used when flag is not set.
     ```  shell
     ppd ipfs --rpcMode ipc --ipcEndpoint <path to the ipc endpoint>
     ```